sgrade/plan-manager/README.md

 The overview diagrams are in [docs/project_workflow.md](docs/project_workflow.md)

-There are two documents primarily for agents using Plan Manager, which can also be useful for humans to understand how the agents learn about Plan Manager:
+There is a document primarily for agents using Plan Manager, which can also be useful for humans to understand how the agents learn about Plan Manager:
-- [quickstart_agents.md](docs/quickstart_agents.md) - exposed via the MCP server [instructions](https://modelcontextprotocol.io/specification/2025-06-18/schema#initializeresult) attribute.
 - [usage_guide_agents.md](docs/usage_guide_agents.md) - exposed as an MCP [resource](https://modelcontextprotocol.io/specification/2025-06-18/server/resources).

 ### Hints